AdobeDocs/analytics.en/help/implement/vars/config-vars/linktrackvars.md

 ## Variables in link tracking calls using tags in Adobe Experience Platform

-Data Collection automatically populates this variable on the backend based on variables set in the interface, so it is always set in implementations using tags in Adobe Experience Platform.
+Adobe Experience Platform automatically populates this variable on the backend based on variables set in the interface, so it is always set in implementations using tags in Adobe Experience Platform.

 >[!IMPORTANT]
 >